fjod/Reinforced-wiki/Code/Services.md

 # Service lifetime

-- Tecture service instance is being created on demand when `Do<>` with this service as type parameter is invoked for the first time.
+- Tecture service instance is being created on demand when `Do<>` from this service as type parameter is invoked for the first time.
-- Tecture service dies when entire `ITecture` instance dies.
+- Tecture service is disposed when entire `ITecture` instance is disposed.
 So if you define `ITecture` within per-request lifetime scope then all tecture services will exist within this scope.
 Not more, not less.

 Keep this information in mind when defining private variables within service.